metaplex-foundation/umi/docs/serializers.md

 ### Strings

 The `string` method returns a `Serializer<string>` that can be used to serialize strings using various encodings and size strategies.
 It contains the following options:
 - `encoding`: A `Serializer<string>` that represents the encoding to use when serializing and deserializing the string.
 Defaults to the `utf8` built-in serializer.
 You might be wondering, why do we need to pass a `Serializer<string>` to create a `Serializer<string>`?
 This is because the purpose of the `encoding` serializer is only to convert some text to and from a byte array without worrying about anything else such as storing the size of the string.
-This allows us to plug-in any encoding we want, whilst being able to leverage all other options provided by this `string` method.
+This allows us to plug in any encoding we want, whilst being able to leverage all other options provided by this `string` method.
-- `size`: In order to know how long the string goes on for in a given buffer, we need to knows its size in bytes.
+- `size`: In order to know how long the string goes on for in a given buffer, we need to know its size in bytes.
 To that end, one of the following size strategies can be used:
   - `NumberSerializer`: When a number serializer is passed, it will be used as a prefix to store and restore the size of the string.
 By default, the size is stored using a `u32` prefix in little-endian — which is the default behaviour for borsh serialization.
   - `number`: The byte size can also be provided explicitly as a number.
 This will create a fixed-size serializer that does not use any size prefix and will always use the same number of bytes to store the string.
   - `"variable"`: When the string `"variable"` is passed as a size, it will create a variable-size serializer that simply uses all the remaining bytes in the buffer when deserializing.
 When serializing, it will simply return the result of the `encoding` serializer without storing the size of the serialized string.